npm is the package manager for

 npm was originally intended for usage exclusively in

-node.js server-side code, it's now commonly used for client-side code too.
-Webpack makes this possible, but more on that later.
+node.js server-side code, it's now used for most client-side code too (Webpack makes this possible, but more on that later).

 There are two common ways to install

 If you're just dabbling in React, it's easiest to install

 node.js directly from the official website.
 If you plan on using React for serious/large projects, it's best to use

 nvm, since at some point you'll want to upgrade versions.

 Option 1.
 Installation from the node.js site

 npm binary here.
 This is the easiest way to get up and running.